CamilCar/memory-game/README.md

 - css
     - No errors were returned when checking it through the official Jigsaw validator.

+- JavaScript
+    - One error was returned when checking it through EsLint validator.
+JavaScript did not see flipCard being used because it is called for in an onClick created in an HTML element.
+Needed to add 'eslint-disable-next-line  no-unused-vars comment' to flipCard function.
+Resolved.

 ## Deployment
 ---------------
 - The site was deployed to GitHub by: